-“Just DO it!”
+5. “Just DO it!”

 This is by far the best advice that the graduates we interviewed had to give.
 Do your research and planning.
 Take a hard look at what you want to get out of your time spent getting your degree is a great way to prepare.
 But the most important thing is to actually DO it.

 Yvette Best, who went back to receive her bachelor’s degree in business administration, put it best.
 “Your education is the one thing that no one can take away from you”.
 It can be hard to take that final leap.
 But once you have a solid plan, it’s time to take the first step.
-If you’ve done the research, you will be happy with the results!
+If you’ve done the research, you will be happy with the results.
 Going back to college at 30 doesn’t have to be as intimidating as you think it can be!

-- How much time do you have?
+1. How much time do I have?

-- What do you want to do?
+2. What do I want to do after graduation?

-- Do you have a plan?
+4. Do I have a plan?